 Although you can set up a guardianship without a lawyer, having a lawyer can simplify the process and help you avoid mistakes.

+To begin the process, fill out and file the forms listed at the bottom of this page under Starting a Voluntary Guardianship of an Adult Case.
 Forms are also available at the probate division.
 If you are requesting appointment of a guardian, you are called the respondent.

 The powers a guardian may hold are the same in both forms of guardianship.
 In a voluntary guardianship, an individual requests a guardian to assist them in the management of their personal and/or financial affairs.
 The person under guardianship must be able to understand the nature, extent, and consequences of a guardianship and the procedure for ending it.